ArnaudBelcour/rhea_mapper/README.md

 It will create an output_folder containing:

 - ncbi_taxonomy.dmp: taxonomy file from the NCBI containing for each taxon ID the corresponding taxon name.
-- ncbi_taxonomy_rank.dmp: taxonomy file assigning a rank to each taxon ID.
 - rhea.rdf: the RDF file of Rhea database.
 - rhea2ec.tsv: mapping between Rhea reaction and EC number.
 - rhea2uniprot_sprot.tsv: mapping between Rhea reaction and Uniprot protein ID.